This website uses cookies to ensure you get the best experience on our website. Learn more

 Relaxing morning and afternoon boat cruises on the Zambezi River are a further option and a great way to explore around the islands and along the riverbanks while keeping an eye out for the wildlife and birdlife that the ecosystem supports.

 Anglers at Sausage Tree Camp can practice catch-and-release fishing, with high-quality professional rods and reels to cater to both novices and serious fishermen.
 Try for catfish (barbel), bream and the exciting tiger fish by using bait, spinners or fly-fishing.
 The first fishing activity of your stay is included.
-Any additional fishing excursions incur a charge to cover park angling fees.
-At the time of writing (Nov 2022) this was US$40 per person.
+Any additional fishing excursions incur a charge to cover park angling fees, currently US$40 per person.
+Do be aware that at certain times of the year, if water levels are unusually low, some of the water-based activities may not be possible.

 Our view